 I started learning about how to boost an immune system quickly.
 When an immune system is worn out it will become too weak to fight cancer, so I found a natural supplement that would support my immune system.
 I started with New Chapter LifeShield Immune Support that I found on Amazon.
 It has various “species of tonic mushrooms, including organic Reishi, to support the immune system, vitality, and overall wellness.”

 On the Cancer Fighting Strategies website, you will find an abundance of reliable information on how to fight cancer.
-One of the supplements that is mentioned includes extracts from mushrooms such as Reishi, Cordyceps Sinensis, Turkey Tail and Mitake.
+One of the supplements that are mentioned includes extracts from mushrooms such as Reishi, Cordyceps Sinensis, Turkey Tail, and Mitake.
 If you’re considering taking supplements, it’s a good idea to have a registered dietitian evaluate your diet.